tink-crypto/tink/docs/CPP-HOWTO.md

 ### Bazel

-Using Tink in projects built with Bazel is straighforward and is the recommended approach.
+Using Tink in projects built with Bazel is straightforward and is the recommended approach.
 For an example, see [this project which specifies Tink as a dependency in a Bazel WORKSPACE file](https://github.com/thaidn/tink-examples).

 ### CMake

-Using Tink with CMake is suported, see [CMAKE-HOWTO](CMAKE-HOWTO.md) for for a detailed description.
+Using Tink with CMake is supported, see [CMAKE-HOWTO](CMAKE-HOWTO.md) for for a detailed description.

 ## Initializing Tink